da-da-chen/MOMPA/README.md

 Author: Long Chen.

 # Cite
-Please cite our paper if you use this code in your own work:
+If you find our work useful, please cite it in your publications or projects.
 ```
 @inproceedings{chen2021mompa,
   title={MOMPA: a high performance multi-objective optimizer based on marine predator algorithm},